mdriscollic/docs/content/en/docs/Acquisitions/Serials/_index.md

 *    **Serials: Delete predicted pieces.** This permission allows the user to delete predicted pieces.
 *    **Serials: Edit publication patterns.** This permission allows the user to edit publication patterns.
 *    **Serials: Edit serials.** This permission allows the user to edit serial records.
-*    **Serials: Search & view predicted pieces.** This permission allows the user to search and view predited pieces.
+*    **Serials: Search & view predicted pieces.** This permission allows the user to search and view predicted pieces.
 *    **Serials: Search & view serials.** This permission allows the user to search and view predicted pieces.
 *    **Settings (Serials): Manage pick lists and values.** This permission allows the user to manage pick lists and values in the settings.
 *    **Settings (Serials): View pick lists and values.** This permission allows the user to view pick lists and values in the settings.